tequeter/dryspec/UI-Codex.md

 Use this when you want to create or refine individual spec files while staying within LeanSDD boundaries.

 After you have run `/prompts:leansdd` in this repo, you can ask for focused spec help like this.
+The examples below use the default `docs/specs/...` layout; if your Constitution uses different paths, adjust the filenames accordingly.

 **Example (FR authoring)**